golemfactory/golem-architecture/gaps/gap-25_golem_certificates/gap-25_golem_certificates.md

 - `subject.displayName` the name to be displayed when presenting the certificate to a user
 - `subject.contact.email` an email address where the subject can be reached for any kind inquiry

-The property `subject.legalEntity` is an example for extra information that can be included in the subject property of the certificate if it makes sense for some use case, but it is not required for using the certificate with the Golem Network reference implementation.

 ##### Public Key

 The `publicKey` property stores the public key of the subject's key pair to allow verification of their signatures.
 The node defines the following properties: